May Yohé

 Mary Augusta "May" Yohé (April 6, 1866 – August 29, 1938) was an American musical theatre actress.
-After beginning her career with the McCaull Comic Opera Company in 1886 in New York and Chicago, and after other performances in the United States, she quickly gained success on the London stage beginning in 1893.
-The following year, in London, she created the title role in the hit show Little Christopher Columbus.
+She began her career in 1886 with the McCaull Comic Opera Company in New York and Chicago.
+After other performances in the United States, she quickly gained success on the London stage, beginning in 1893.
+There she created the title role in the hit show Little Christopher Columbus in 1894.